Close Banner

 How does using a wheelchair affect shows?

-WaterWorld has designated wheelchair and ECV parking.
-Arrive at least 30 minutes early.
-Team members let guest with disabilities enter first before other guests (consult team members for each show for exact timing).
+WaterWorld is a show with a designated Wheelchair and ECV parking area.
+Arrive at least 30 minutes before showtime.
+Team members let guests with disabilities enter before other guests (consult team members for each show's exact timing).
 The wheelchair-accessible viewing areas have companion benches.
-All seating is bench style without back or arm support.
+All seating is bench-style without back or arm support.
 Guests may choose to stay in chairs or transfer.
 There is designated parking located at the attraction for guests who wish to transfer.
-The WaterWorld show has top-of-bleacher seating accessible by a lift.
+The WaterWorld show has top-of-bleacher seating accessible by a lift, as well as seats and parking at ground level.
+Beware of lower "soak zone" seating though!

 How can I get to the Lower Lot in a wheelchair?

-Using a Wheelchair at Universal Studios Hollywood - Express/Wheelchair Queue
+Tips for Using a Wheelchair at Universal Studios Hollywood - Lower Lot Shuttle

 How do I use the restroom with a wheelchair?

-There are handicapped stalls in each restroom.
-There are family companion restrooms at both First-Aid stations (one in the Lower Lot and one in the Upper Lot near WaterWorld).
+There are disabled stalls in each restroom.
+There are family or companion restrooms at the First-Aid station in the Lower Lot near Jurassic Cafe, as well as at the family center in the Upper Lot near WaterWorld.
 We found the sinks challenging to access from an ECV, so we recommend bringing hand wipes and sanitizer just in case.
+There is a First Aid station in the Upper Lot as well.

 What if my child with a disability uses a stroller as a wheelchair?

 There are places you can take a wheelchair that you cannot bring a regular stroller, so just let a team member know if your child uses the stroller as a wheelchair, and you should have no issues accessing rides and shows.
-It’s best to visit Guest Relations when you enter the park so they can offer you a pass or a plan that meets your needs.
+It’s best to visit Guest Relations when you enter the park so they can offer you information or help you formulate a plan that meets your needs.

 Tips for Using a Wheelchair at Universal Studios Hollywood